Trsnaqe/gamemode-shell-extension/README.md

 - **Active Clients Count**: Displays the number of active clients using GameMode.
 - **Client List**: Lists all active clients and their process names.
 - **Notification Settings**: Configure notifications for when GameMode is enabled or disabled.
+- **Do Not Disturb Mode**: Automatically enable GNOME's Do Not Disturb mode when GameMode is active to prevent notifications from interrupting gameplay.
+The extension intelligently preserves user-enabled Do Not Disturb settings and only restores the previous state if it was changed by the extension.

 ## Screenshots